 In this tutorial, we go through a simple but very important visualization concept for Power BI, which is to use dark backgrounds for reports and dashboards.
+You may watch the full video of this tutorial at the bottom of this blog.

 As you have probably seen with the Power BI reports that I create, I’m big on utilizing colors really effectively in my reports.